 Can I participate in sports or other extra-curricular activities and still do Honors?

 Certainly, and you will meet many other students doing the same.
 Most Honors students are able to participate successfully in a wide range of extra-curricular activities and still maintain a balance with their academic work.

 Wouldn’t it be better for me to wait a semester or two before joining the Honors Program?

 It depends.
-Most Honors Programs are designed for entering freshmen, but some allow students to enter after their first semester or first year.
-Check with the Honors Programs you’re interested in to see what your options are.
+Most Honors Programs are designed for entering freshmen, but we allow students to enter after their first semester or first year.
+Check with the Honors Program you’re interested in to see what your options are.

 Can I do an Internship or study abroad if I am in an Honors Program?

 Certainly.
 Most Honors Programs strongly encourage internships and foreign study.
 In addition, more than a dozen Honors Programs at colleges in the United States offer foreign study opportunities just for Honors students.